 I worked out pretty early on how to roll.
 That was fun.
 It gave me a taste for moving.
-And boy do I like it.
-Another word my parents use to describe me is “busy.”
+And I like it A LOT!
+Another word my parents use to describe me is ‘busy’.
 I can’t work out whether this is a good thing or not, but I have no interest in sitting still.
 BORING!
 I want to move.
 And I won’t stop until I have mastered it.

 My sisters think I am the best

 I reckon I got really lucky with three big sisters to look up to.
-But I am frustrated, too, as it look like they’re doing really cool things and I want to join in.
+But it’s frustrating too – it looks like they’re doing really cool things and I want to join in.
 So I need to move faster.
-I can roll, slide and commando across the floor.
+I can roll, slide and commando crawl across the floor.
 Apparently this is close to “crawling.”
 Not sure I’ll enjoy crawling for very long though.
 I want to walk and run and skip.

 Another exciting thing happened recently

 My mum fed me some mushy stuff on a spoon.
 I wasn’t so sure the first time, as it tasted very different to Mama’s milk, but the second time I loved it.
 Since then I am enjoying these tasty snacks a few times a day.
 There is a world of flavour I am keen to explore.

 My favourite time of the day is the morning